-3.1.2 Who is the current Governor General and when was she appointed?
-When does her term end?
-Can her term be extended?
+3.1.2 Who Is the Current Governor General and When Was She Appointed?
+When Does Her Term End?
+Can Her Term Be Extended?

-The current Governor General is the Right Honourable Mary Simon.
+The current Governor General is Her Excellency the Right Honourable Mary Simon.
 Her appointment was approved by Queen Elizabeth II on 6 July 2021, and Ms. Simon was installed on 26 July 2021.

-The usual term of a Governor General is five years; however, there have been instances in which a prime minister has extended a Governor General's term by up to two years.
+The usual term of a Governor General is five years; however, there have been instances in which a Governor General's term has been extended by one or two years.

-3.1.3 What is the power of the Governor General regarding a dissolution of Parliament and calling an election?
+3.1.3 What Is the Power of the Governor General Regarding a Dissolution of Parliament and Calling an Election?